Guides

 Event Handling Guidance

-Treat webhook events as integration signals, then read the current case or session state from the canonical runtime-backed API surface when you need the latest result.
+Treat webhook events as integration signals, then read the current case or session state from the API when you need the latest result.

 This avoids coupling your integration to a long list of event-specific assumptions.